kwpid/lim-rblx/replit.md

 This project is a Roblox crate opening/unboxing game designed to provide an engaging unboxing experience.
 Players can open virtual crates to acquire items of varying rarities and values, managed by a weighted probability system.
 Key features include a player-to-player trading system, comprehensive admin tools for item management, robust data persistence, an interactive inventory, Discord webhook notifications, and the ability to equip virtual goods.
 The project aims to offer a feature-rich and dynamic virtual economy within Roblox.

 ## Recent Changes
-- **2025-11-02**: Updated trade system UI to improve item display in trade offers.
-Item images now correctly use Roblox asset IDs.
-Added quantity labels on the top right corner of item buttons showing "xN" for stackable items.
+- **2025-11-02**: Updated trade system UI to fix image display and quantity/serial numbering.
+Item images now correctly reference ItemImage1 element.
+Trade offers use QtySerial text to display "xN" for stackable items or "#N" for serial items.
 Items in the trade can be clicked to remove them.
-Serial items show their serial number in the item name without quantity labels.
+Item names show cleanly without embedded quantity/serial text.
 - **2025-11-02**: Fixed critical race condition in trading system where TradeClient would hang indefinitely if it loaded before TradeServer created required folders.
 Added 30-second timeouts to all WaitForChild calls and comprehensive debug logging to both TradeServer and TradeClient for easier diagnosis.

 ## User Preferences